 Previously she founded and for twenty years was Chief Executive of a voluntary organisation in the West Midlands which provided a wide range of services and opportunities for people with learning disabilities.
 Prior to this, her career was in special education.

 |Paula Braynion||Paula has been MD with Future Directions since it was founded.
 Previously worked as Director of Operations, Deputy Chief Executive and Director of Nursing in the NHS.
 Paula is passionate about ensuring Future Directions is a values led organisation and these values are lived out at every level of the organisation.
 Paula believes that living out the values will make a real positive difference to peoples lives.
 Worked as a Nurse Therapist and Nurse Consultant in medium and low secure care for a number of years.
 Moved to Pennine Care as Deputy Director of Nursing and was appointed as Service Director, Specialist Services in rehabilitation and high support, CAMHS and drug and alcohol services in 2007.|

-Sarah is Chief Executive at Choice Support.
-Choice Support supports nearly 1,000 people with learning disabilities and other social care support needs.
+|Sarah is Learning Disability England’s Chairperson.
+She is also Chief Executive at Choice Support.
+Choice Support supports nearly 2,500 people with learning disabilities and other social care support needs.
 Sarah has worked with people with learning disabilities for almost 30 years.
 Her work began supporting people to move out of long stay institutions in the 1980’s.
 Sarah has been a training manager, an Operations Director and the Director of Quality and Safeguarding for Choice Support.
 Sarah is part of the steering committee for the Driving up Quality Alliance and a founder Board member of the Association of Quality Checkers.|